How to Socialize Your Dog?

-Dr. Dodman also adds that if you put your pup in another part of the house, away from where your guests are, and give him something to keep him occupied, it will help.
+Dr. Dodman also adds that putting your pup in another part of the house, away from where your guests are, and giving him something to keep him occupied will help.
 If your pup is going to be on his own for an extended period, it’s essential to give him toys to keep him mentally stimulated.

-Because socialization is just as important as veterinary care, pet insurance, healthy nutrition, and regular exercise, you can never over socialize.
+Socialization is just as important as veterinary care, pet insurance, healthy nutrition, and regular exercise, and you can never over-socialize.
 The more your pup is exposed to people and other pets, the better he’ll be around them.
 Here are some tips.

 - Take your dog for car rides and sit at a Starbucks, allowing him to interact with other people and pets.

-- Prepare your pup for his veterinary visits by getting him used to regular grooming, getting his paws and ears touched, and giving him plenty of praise and rewards.
+- Prepare your pup for his veterinary visits by getting him used to regular grooming, touching his paws and ears, and giving him plenty of praise and rewards.
 Your pup should develop a positive association with handling so that he’ll be less stressed out when going to the veterinarian.